Know Your Customer & Anti-Money Laundering Policy

 Rev. Frank Ojogwa Ekejija, Executor

-• Bank Secrecy Act (BSA) — FinCEN reporting and recordkeeping obligations
+• Bank Secrecy Act (BSA) — Adopted for recordkeeping and FinCEN-aligned reporting

-• FATF 40 Recommendations — International AML/CFT standards
+• FATF 40 Recommendations — Adopted as the global gold standard for AML/CFT

-• Wolfsberg Group Principles — Correspondent banking standards
+• Wolfsberg Group Principles — Adopted for correspondent banking integrity

-• ISO 20022 — Enhanced payment data for compliance screening
+• ISO 20022 — Adopted for structured, screenable payment messaging

-• UN Security Council Resolutions — Targeted financial sanctions
+• UN Security Council Guidance — Adopted for targeted sanctions alignment

 3. Customer Identification Program (CIP)